bcbio/bcbioR/inst/templates/rnaseq/README.md

 ### Complementary template reports

 - `03_functional/GSVA.Rmd` shows an example on how to use [GSVA package](https://bioconductor.org/packages/release/bioc/html/GSVA.html) for estimating variation of gene set enrichment through the samples of a expression data set
+- `03_functional/Nonmodel_Organism_Pathway_Analysis.Rmd` shows an example on how to run Gene Ontology over-representation, KEGG over-representation, and KEGG gene set enrichment analysis (GSEA) for non-model organisms using data from Uniprot. `params_nonmodel_org_pathways.R` has the information for the input files to load.
+- `03_functional/Immune-deconvolution.Rmd` shows an example on how to run immune cell type deconvolution. `params_immune_deconv.R` has the information for the input files to load.
 - `03_comparative/Pair-wise-comparison-analysis.Rmd` shows an exmaple on how to compare two differential expression analysis from the `DEG.Rmd` template.
 - `03_comparative/Intersections.Rmd` shows an example on how to compare multiple differential expression analyses from `DEG.Rmd` and find intersections.